Najdat Anzour

+Najdat Ismail Anzour (نجدت إسماعيل أنزور; born 26 November 1954) is a Syrian television and film director and politician.
+He served as Deputy Speaker of the People's Assembly from 2016 to 2020 and was an independent member of the Assembly from 2016 until 2024.

 Biography

+Najdat Anzour was born in Aleppo on 26 November 1954 into a Sunni Muslim family of Circassian descent.
 His father Ismail Anzour was the director of Taht sama'a Dimashq (translates to : Under Damascus Skies), Syria's first silent film, in 1932.
-Anzour graduated as a mechanical engineer, but credits his father with encouraging him to direct films.
+Although Najdat graduated as a mechanical engineer, he credits his father for inspiring his career in film directing.

 Najdat created TV ads (numbering over 1,000), and later went into TV series, then films.

 On 6 June 2016, Anzour was elected as Deputy Speaker of the Syrian Parliament together with Syria's first female Speaker of parliament, Hadiya Khalaf Abbas, Ph.D., who was elected by the People's Assembly to head the parliament.

 On 21 July 2017, Najdat was appointed as an interim Speaker of the Syrian parliament.

-TV series
+Television series

 Anzour directed over 20 TV series with a distinctive style.
 They are mostly set in an ancient era, in the Arabian desert or oases.
 The series has more realistic fighting scenes and much night shooting.
 They often tell the story of tribal conflicts, honor, romance, etc. Normally, his work is aired in the Muslim fasting month of Ramadan, where TV viewing is at its peak in the Arab world.